jacobhaap/ts-hdsk/README.md

 # TypeScript | Symmetric HD
 Symmetric HD is an implementation of Hierarchical Deterministic (HD) keys in a symmetric context.
-All functionality for the derivation of HD keys, and handling of derivation paths, is available from the `SymmetricHD` class.
 Blake2b and an HKDF-Blake2b implementation are utilized as the cryptographic primitives.

 Natively in **TypeScript**, with **ESM** and **CommonJS** compatibility.
 To get started, install the library:
 ```